The language of logic. Natural and artificial languages. For or against artificial languages

 1. The concept of the national language.
 Forms of existence of the national language.

 2. Homonymy as a linguistic phenomenon.
-Homonym types
+Types of homonyms

-The national language is called the whole set of means necessary for communication by representatives of certain nations.
+The national language is the entire set of means necessary for communication among representatives of certain nations.

-National language - the phenomenon is heterogeneous, exists in its various forms.
-Scientists distinguish 4 forms (options) of the existence of the national language, one literary and three non-literary:
+National language – a heterogeneous phenomenon, it exists in different forms.
+Scientists identify 4 forms (variants) of the existence of the national language, one literary and three non-literary:

 1. Literary language